lamont-cookbooks/multipackage/README.md

 ## Chef Package Installation Nirvana

 * Leverages Chef 12.1.0 multipackage installation
-* Back-compat with earlier chef versions
+* Back-compat with Chef 12.0.x
+* Compatible with package provider that do not support multipackage
 * Accumulate packages across all cookbooks and install with one resource
 * Duplicated packages do not generate CHEF-3694 resource cloning errors

+## Chef 11.x Compat

+* The last version of this that supported Chef 11.x was 2.0.4

+Note that in that version you have to use `multipackage_install` to do scatter-gather and `multipackage` is the resource which was renamed to `multipackage_internal`.

 ## Description

-This cookbook supplies an LWRP `multipackage` which provides a backwards-compatability layer around supplying an array of packages to the package resource which was introduced in Chef 12.1.0.
+This cookbook supplies an LWRP `multipackage_internal` which provides a backwards-compatability layer around supplying an array of packages to the package resource which was introduced in Chef 12.1.0.
 By using this LWRP a cookbook will execute a single resource with an array argument on Chef 12.1.0, but will dispatch multiple resources to handle each individual resource to maintain compatibility with previous versions of Chef.

-This cookbook also supplies a definition `multipackage_install` which wraps `multipackage` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call (assuming it runs on Chef 12.1.0 or greater).
+This cookbook also supplies a definition `multipackage` which wraps `multipackage` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call (assuming it runs on Chef 12.1.0 or greater).